 It is important to realise that colleges have experienced staff to support those with special needs.
 This includes, teachers, teaching assistants, care staff and, if needed, medical workers.
 Broomfield staff will liaise with college staff to make sure important information is passed on.
 Part of this is the Education Health and Care Plan which will be transferred from school to college.
 The EHCP can be retained until someone is 25 years if they stay in education or training.

 Other local colleges include

-Swarthmore College (a small college in city centre – look at www.swarthmore.org.uk and go to Study Programme).
+Swarthmore College (a small college in the city centre – look at www.swarthmore.org.uk and go to Study Programme).

 Wakefield College (on various sites) www.wakefield.ac.uk Look for FLEX courses and individual study areas.